tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddTrafficLights/index.md

+To add `TrafficLights` into your `Environment` follow steps below.
 !!!tip
-    In the environment you are creating there will most likely be many Traffic Lights that should look and work the same way.
+    In the `Environment` you are creating there will most likely be many `TrafficLights` that should look and work the same way.
-    To simplify the process of creating an environment it is advised to create one Traffic Light of each type with this tutorial and then save them as prefabs that you will be able to reuse.
+    To simplify the process of creating an environment it is advised to create one `TrafficLight` of each type with this tutorial and then save them as prefabs that you will be able to reuse.

-To add Traffic Lights into your Environment follow steps below.

 ## Add Traffic Light Object
-Into your Map Object in the Hierarchy view add a new Child Object and name it appropriately.
+Into your `Map` object in the *Hierarchy* view add a new *Child Object* and name it appropriately.

 ![add traffic light object](traffic_light_add_object.gif)